Standards for Associate of Science, Associate of Applied Science Degrees, Diplomas, and Technical Certificates of Credit

 An amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than:

 - one hour of classroom or direct faculty instruction and a minimum of two hours out of class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time, or

 - At least an equivalent amount of work as required outlined in item 1 above for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

-One distance learning or hybrid course credit is defined as an equivalent amount of instruction and student work leading to equivalent learning outcomes, as required for a traditional class.
+One distance learning or blended course credit is defined as an equivalent amount of instruction and student work leading to equivalent learning outcomes, as required for a traditional class.

 Academic courses are conducted using six basic methods of instruction: